robocomp/sngnn/README.md

 ## Introduction

 The document describes how to use SNGNN, a graph neural network trained to estimate the compliance of social navigation scenarios.
+If you want to train the model you'll need the dataset which is available here [(https://github.com/ljmanso/SocNav1).](https://github.com/ljmanso/SocNav1) Place the appropriate files in the directory.

 ## Software requirements